perturber/shubham/research.md

 <figure style="text-align: center;">
   <img src="{{ site.baseurl | default: '' }}/assets/joint_analysis/correlation_bias-1.png" alt="biases intrinsic" width="400"/>
   <figcaption>
-    <em>Figure 3: Biases induced on the EMRI's intrinsic parameters due to an environmental effect in the signal which was not accounted for in the inference.
+    Figure 3: Biases induced on the EMRI's intrinsic parameters due to an environmental effect in the signal which was not accounted for in the inference.
 The vertical axis denotes the \\(\sigma\\) biases induced on each parameter.
 We also plot the true correlation of the unmeasured environmental effect parameter along the horizontal axis.
-Diagram from <a href="https://arxiv.org/abs/2312.13028" target="_blank">[https://arxiv.org/abs/2312.13028]</a>.</em>
+Diagram from <a href="https://arxiv.org/abs/2312.13028" target="_blank">[https://arxiv.org/abs/2312.13028]</a>.
   </figcaption>
 </figure>